 BeckerTime offers a selection of pre-loved Rolex GMT-Master mens stainless steel timepieces in size 40mm.
 The bezel options include the popular blue and red “Pepsi.”
 In addition, these handsome “Quickset” models come with Oyster bracelets.
 By browsing our selection, we’re confident that you will find a pre-loved Rolex timepiece for your distinct style.
 In addition, each purchase receives a 30-day money-back guarantee, as well as a Lifetime TradeUp Guarantee for qualified items.
 Also, we provide personalized customer service.
 So, please don’t hesitate to contact us if we can help you find that perfect fit or special gift.
-To learn more, browse our entire online collection of pre owned Rolex watches.

 A common question for a first time Rolex sports watch buyer revolves around the differences between the Rolex GMT-Master II (16710) and the Rolex Submariner (16610).
 Both of these particular models are out of production.
 Fortunately, Rolex replaced them with their ceramic bezeled younger siblings, the GMT-Master II 16710 and the Submariner 11610.
 They are two of Rolex’s most popular models.
 In addition, these timepieces are readily available on the pre-owned market and places such as Beckertime.
 Here are the Rolex GMT-Master II vs Rolex Submariner comparisons.

 The Rolex GMT-Master II vs Rolex Submariner Comparisons

 The company introduced both of these models in the mid-1950 as true tool watches.
 Rolex designed each with a specific purpose in mind.
 They designed the Submariner for underwater diving that became more prevalent as SCUBA diving hit the mainstream.
 Conversely, they designed the GMT for intercontinental flight and use by pilots to manage UTC time.